-- Has made the same complaint before, and it's already been resolved by following the school's complaints procedure - > Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive - > Insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure, beyond all reason - > Pursues a valid complaint, but in an unreasonable manner e.g. refuses to articulate the complaint, refuses to cooperate with this complaints procedure, or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out - > Makes a complaint designed to cause disruption, annoyance or excessive demands on school time - > Seeks unrealistic outcomes, or a solution that lacks any serious purpose or value
+- Has made the same complaint before, and it's already been resolved by following the school's complaints procedure - ullet Makes a complaint that is obsessive, persistent, harassing, prolific, defamatory or repetitive - Knowingly provides false information - Insists on pursuing a complaint that is unfounded, or out of scope of the complaints procedure - Pursues a valid complaint, but in an unreasonable manner e.g. refuses to articulate the complaint, refuses to co-operate with this complaints procedure, or insists that the complaint is dealt with in ways that are incompatible with this procedure and the time frames it sets out - Changes the basis of the complaint as the investigation goes on - Makes a complaint designed to cause disruption, annoyance or excessive demands on school time - Seeks unrealistic outcomes, or a solution that lacks any serious purpose or value

-Steps we will take
+Steps we will take in the case of unreasonably persistant complaints

-We will take every reasonable step to address the complainant's concerns and give them a clear statement of our position and their options.
+We will take every reasonable step to address the complainant's concerns, and give them a clear statement of our position and their options.
 We will maintain our role as an objective arbiter throughout the process, including when we meet with individuals.
 We will follow our complaints procedure as normal (as outlined above) wherever possible.

-If the complainant continues to contact the school in a disruptive way, we may put communications strategies in place.
+It the complainant continues to contact the school in a disruptive way, we may put communications strategies in place.
 We may:

-- > Give the complainant a single point of contact via an email address - > Limit the number of times the complainant can make contact, such as a fixed number per term - > Ask the complainant to engage a third party to act on their behalf, such as Citizens Advice - > Put any other strategy in place as necessary
+- Give the complainant a single point of contact via an email address - Limit the number of times the complainant can make contact, such as a fixed number per term - Ask the complainant to engage a third party to act on their behalf, such as Citizens Advice - Put any other strategy in place as necessary